Registration Authorities (RA)

 The certificates on each card will last 2 years.
 You will then get a notification to self-renew.
 You can self-renew your certificates 3 times, after that a new smartcard will need to be issued.

-I also work at a pharmacy, who can unblock my smartcard?
 Any pharmacist should be able to unlock your smartcard or renew the certificates.
 If you have an RA or Sponsor at your pharmacy they will also be able to unlock your smartcard or reset the certificates.

-No card – no access.
+No card, no access.
 There is no fall-back log-on process available.

-Please speak to Healthcare Computing who will be able to ensure the latest smartcard software is installed.
+Practice: Healthcare Computing who will be able to ensure the latest smartcard software is installed.

 The card contains a unique user identifier number and your PIN (which is encrypted) and a photo.
 No other personal information is stored on the card.